Let's Go Somewhere

 • The impact of elevation gain

-Fitness is the biggest factor in how much you enjoy this trek.
+Fitness level is the biggest factor in how much you enjoy this trek.

 What to Pack for the Tour du Mont Blanc